kamilmazurek/kamilmazurek/README.md

 and **agile methodologies**.
 I am currently working as a **Software Engineer** in **Warsaw, Poland**.

-So far I've been working on solutions for **airlines**, **banks**, **telecommunications industry** and system for **Polish Postal Service's shipping**.
+So far I've been working on solutions for **airlines**, **banks**, **telecommunications industry** and system for **Polish Post**.
 I was also involved in a research project related to UrbanFlood, "**Early Warning System Framework for European Cities**" (EU Grant agreement no. 248767) and Virtual Physiological Human (**Sharing for Healthcare**) (EU Grant agreement no. 269978).